 Enoki Mushroom-filled Steak Rolls

-Enoki mushrooms wrapped in thinly sliced beef, cooked in a savory/sweet mix of soy sauce and mirin.
-Enoki adds satisfying substance to the dish.
+Enoki mushrooms wrapped in thinly sliced beef, cooked in a savory-sweet mix of soy sauce and mirin.
+Enoki is a substantial ingredient that helps to make a satisfying dish.

 Photographed by Takeshi Noguchi